Why is the Woodland Trust focusing on pushing the government to protect old woods rather than planting new woodland?

 This situation is on occasion compounded with a lack of opposition from government agencies responsible for ancient woodland protection to infrastructure schemes that involve ancient woodland destruction, setting a poor example for developers to follow.

-Is there anything else I can do to help the Woodland Trust in Scotland?
+What else can I do to help this situation in Scotland?

 What will happen at the end of the campaign?
 And when can we expect results?